-We are pleased once again to offer you this updated Course Content Booklet which will enable you to thoughtfully choose the best academic path through Massapequa High School- Ames Campus and Massapequa High School- Main Campus for the 2024-2025 school year.
+We are pleased once again to offer you this updated Course Content Booklet which will enable you to thoughtfully choose the best academic path through Massapequa High School- Ames Campus and Massapequa High School- Main Campus for the 2025-2026 school year.

-Massapequa offers a rich academic environment, and we strongly encourage all of our students to pursue a challenging high school program which will lead to happiness and success after graduation.
-Whether your child is passionate about the arts, sciences, humanities, or vocational pursuits, we have carefully curated a selection of courses to ignite curiosity and inspire lifelong learning.
+In Massapequa, we take pride in offering a vibrant academic environment with a variety of pathways and opportunities for every student.
+Our commitment is to ensure that all students are future-ready as Massapequa Learners and Leaders.
+We encourage students to embrace a challenging high school program that paves the way for happiness and success after graduation.
+Whether your passion lies in the arts, sciences, humanities, or vocational pursuits, we have curated a selection of courses designed to ignite your curiosity and inspire lifelong learning.